 It will also help you keep them for longer because nobody would want to cancel and then re-join for a higher price.

 Another pricing strategy that works well for membership sites is pricing tiers.

-Ideally, you would have 2-3 packages that offer different value.
+Ideally, you would have 2-3 packages that offer different values.

-This is sometimes referred to as “three tier pricing strategy“.
+This is sometimes referred to as a “three-tier pricing strategy“.

 When done properly, it can be a great way to get people to buy higher more expensive packages.

 How to choose the best membership software and tools?